thatcherfreeman/utility-dctls/README.md

 ---

-### Current Resolution Display DCTL

-Prints the resolution at the time of processing the DCTL onto the screen, for use in debugging your pipeline or figuring out what resolution Resolve is using for stuff like stills or thumbnails.

-#### DCTL Parameters

-**Text Size**: Indicate how large you want the text to be

-**Text Color**: Indicates what value to choose for the text.

----

 ### Cylindrical DCTL

 Converts between RGB and a Cylindrical color model.
 Outputs a 3-channel image, $(\theta, \phi \rho)$. $\rho$ represents `mean(rgb)`, $\theta$ is scaled 0-1 and represents the hue, and $\phi$ represents saturation and is scaled from 0 to 1.0 for inputs that are all nonnegative.